 For the death in the family

-You must provide a copy of a remembrance card, obituary from the newspapers (should have dates) or a copy of a death certificate.
+You need to provide a copy of a remembrance card, obituary from the newspapers (should have dates) or a copy of a death certificate.
 If the family member has a different last name than yours, you must provide documentation that shows the relationship (copy of your birth certificate if mother’s maiden name would provide this).

 Special circumstances beyond your control